Mon (architecture)

-Mon (門, gate) is a generic Japanese term for gate often used, either alone or as a suffix, in referring to the many gates used by Buddhist temples, Shinto shrines and traditional-style buildings and castles.
+(門, 'gate') is a generic Japanese term for gate often used, either alone or as a suffix, in referring to the many gates used by Buddhist temples, Shinto shrines and traditional-style buildings and castles.

 Significance

 Unlike gates of secular buildings, most temple and shrine gates are purely symbolic elements of liminality, as they cannot be completely closed and just mark the transition between the mundane and the sacred.
 In many cases, for example that of the sanmon, a temple gate has purifying, cleansing properties.

 Description

 Gate size is measured in ken, where a ken is the interval between two pillars of a traditional-style building.
 A temple's rōmon for example can have dimensions from a maximum of 5x2 ken to a more common 3x2 ken, down to even one ken.
 The word is usually translated in English as "bay" and is better understood as an indication of proportions than as a unit of measurement.

 Like the temples they belong to, gates can be in the wayō, daibutsuyō, zen'yō or setchūyō style.